-Parti cipant Claims Agai inst Sponsors And I Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items 11.
-George v.
+Parti cipant Claims Agai nst Sponsors And F Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items motion to dismiss the second amended complaint on 9/15/09.
+The court denied the Committee's motion to dismiss the second amended complaint as moot on 10/20/09 in light of the voluntary dismissal of the Committee on 10/19/09 The court denied Piper Jaffray Companies' motion to dismiss the second amended complaint on 11/14/09. the actions of the Committee and its individual members.
+4. On 11/14/09, the court denied Piper Jaffray Companies' motion to dismiss the second amended complaint.
+The court ruled that the plaintiffs sufficiently alleged that Piper Jaffray was a fiduciary, and that even if Piper Jaffray was not a fiduciary, the plaintiffs can seek equitable relief from Piper Jaffray under section 502(a)(3) of ERISA as a knowing participant in a fiduciary breach.
+The court further ruled that the plaintiffs may be seeking equitable relief in that the money that they seek may be in Piper Jaffray's possession.
+11. George v.
 Kraft Foods Global, Inc., 1:07-cv-01713, (N.D.
-Ill. filed 10/16/06 in the S.D.
-Ill.) ("Kraft I") Amended complaint filed on 8/19/11.
+III. filed 10/16/06 in the S.D.
+III.)
 Judge Sidney I. Schenkier Motion to dismiss, motion to strike, and motion for more definite statement denied on 3/16/07 because (a) complaint met notice pleading standard, and (b) burden was on defendant, not plaintiff, to prove 404(c) defense.
-On 3/3/09, defendants filed a motion for judgment on the pleadings based on the Seventh Circuit's affirmance of Hecker v.
-Deere & Co. dismissal.
-Motion for class certification granted on 7/17/08.Motion for amended class certification due 10/31/11.
-The defendants' motion for summary judgment granted on 1/27/10.
-On 4/11/11, the Seventh Circuit granted in part and reversed in part the district court's order granting summary judgment to defendants.
-1. Case transferred from Southern District of Illinois to Northern District of Illinois by order dated 3/16/2007.
-2. Consolidated with Pino v.
+On 3/3/09, defendants filed a motion for judgment on the pleadings based on the Seventh Circuit's Motion for class certification granted on 7/17/08.
+Not made.
+Significance: Case transferred from Southern District of Illinois to Northern District of Illinois by order dated 3/16/2007.
+Consolidated with Pino v.
 Kraft in Northern District of Illinois on 6/5/07.
 (The two cases are, however, to keep separate dockets for now, just in case the class certification is later denied.)
-3. On 4/1/09, the court ruled that plaintiffs' claims regarding float and securities lending are not within the scope of the complaint.
+Class certified.
+On 4/1/09, the court ruled that plaintiffs' claims regarding float and securities lending are not within the scope of the complaint.
 The court also noted that plaintiffs have stated on the record that they will not pursue the excessive investment management fee claim at trial.
 (The court had previously struck plaintiffs' expert's report regarding excessive investment management fees in actively managed funds.)
-4. On 1/27/10, the court granted summary judgment in favor of defendants.
-The court ruled that: (1) defendants did not breach their fiduciary duty in structuring the company stock funds as unitized funds because the defendants properly considered the pros and cons of unitized funds; (2) the multiple times the defendants "reviewed and renegotiated" the recordkeeping contract, and their utilization of "standard industry methods" to determine the reasonableness of recordkeeping fees, compelled a conclusion that defendants did not breach their duty with respect to the recordkeeping arrangement; (3) defendants did not have a duty to disclose revenue sharing information because the Seventh Circuit in Hecker ruled that the critical information for participants is the total fees charged by the investment options; and (4) defendants did not breach their fiduciary duty in allowing the plan trustee to retain float because the defendants adequately understood and monitored the float arrangement.
-5. Decision appealed to the Seventh Circuit.
-6. On 4/11/11, the Seventh Circuit affirmed, in part, and reversed, in part, the district court's decision.
-The Seventh Circuit ruled that, although the district court had stated that Kraft had acted prudently